Mike Ditka Opens Up About The NFL National Anthem Protests On The 9/11 Anniversary

-NFL legend Mike Ditka has weighed in on the Colin Kaepernick-inspired national anthem take-a-knee protests by some NFL players particularly if they occur on the 16th anniversary of the 9/11 terrorist attacks.
+NFL legend Mike Ditka has weighed in on the Colin Kaepernick-inspired national anthem take-a-knee protests by some NFL players, particularly if they occur on the 16th anniversary of the September 11 terrorist attacks.

-A long-time panelist on ESPN Sunday NFL Countdown who now does occasional remote commentary for the sports network, Mike Ditka was the Chicago Bears number one pick in the 1961 draft out of the University of Pittsburgh.
+A long-time panelist on ESPN Sunday NFL Countdown, who now does occasional remote commentary for the sports network, Mike Ditka was the Chicago Bears’ number one pick in the 1961 draft out of the University of Pittsburgh.
 He played tight end over 12 NFL seasons with the Bears, Philadelphia Eagles, and Dallas Cowboys.
 He finished his career with 427 receptions for 5,812 yards and 43 touchdowns.

 From 1982 to 1992, Ditka coached the Bears to a 106-62 record.
 He also led the team to a Super Bowl victory in 1986.
 Ditka and Tom Flores (formerly of the Oakland Raiders) are the only two individuals to win an NFL title as a player, an assistant coach, and a head coach.
 The Bears retired Ditka’s jersey number (89) in 2013.

-When asked by a TMZ videographer if the national anthem protest was disrespectful to the memories of the first responders (and by extension, presumably all the victims at the Twin Towers) who died while mounting rescue efforts, Ditka agreed that “of course it is.”
+When asked by a TMZ videographer if the national anthem protest was disrespectful to the memories of the first responders (and by extension, presumably all the victims at the World Trade Center) who died while mounting rescue efforts, Ditka agreed that “of course it is.”

 He went to say that a small group of “malcontents” have a right to do their thing, however, as long as the demonstration remains lawful and non-violent.

-The College and Pro Football Hall of Famer, 77, added that he’d like see the protests put on hold every day, not just on 9/11.
+The college and pro football hall of famer added that he’d like see the protests put on hold every day, not just on September 11.

 “I mean, there’s a time and place for everything.
 Before a football game is not the time or place for it.
 Period.”

-Iron Mike also offered a succinct message for those who plan to sit during the Star-Spangled Banner tonight: “God Bless America.”
+Iron Mike also offered a succinct message for those who plan to sit during “The Star-Spangled Banner” tonight: “God Bless America.”

 “The NFL has already taken a substantial hit in the ratings.
 It certainly won’t help the league if it appears players are now disrespecting the victims of the horrific terrorist attack,” The Daily Caller claimed.